Skip To Main Content

 ● What to do:

 ● Make sure you know who your loan servicer is and how to log into your account.
-If you don’t know, visit the Department of Education’s help page to learn how to identify your loan servicer.
+If you don’t know, visit the Department of Education’s help page link opens in a new window to learn how to identify your loan servicer.

 ● Apply for relief when the Department of Education publishes the application in October 2022.
 You can sign up for alerts to know when the application is available.

-● Submit your application by November 15, 2022, to receive loan relief before you start making payments again at the start of next year.
+● Submit your application link opens in a new window by November 15, 2022, to receive loan relief before you start making payments again at the start of next year.

 ● Some individuals may receive relief automatically if the Department of Education has their income information.
 If you’re not sure whether this applies to you, it doesn’t hurt to apply if you think you’re eligible.